-The Airedale Terrier is considered the largest terrier dog breed, earning the name “King of Terriers.”
+The Airedale terrier is considered the largest terrier dog breed, earning the name 'King of Terriers.'
 This large terrier dog was bred as an able sporting and working dog utilised to catch otters and rats.
 Its known place of origin is in the Aire Valley of Yorkshire.
-It stands 58 to 61 centimetres and weighs 45 to 66 pounds.
-The Airedale Terrier has a distinctive two-layered coat: hard and wiry topcoat and soft undercoat.
-Intelligent, confident and sociable, itenjoys accomplishing tasks as a working dog.
-Today, the breed competes in agility, obedience and hunt tests.
+It stands 58–61 centimetres and weighs 45–66 pounds.
+The Airedale terrier has a distinctive two-layered coat: hard and wiry topcoat and soft undercoat.
+Intelligent, confident, and sociable, it enjoys accomplishing tasks as a working dog.
+Today, the breed competes in agility, obedience, and hunt tests.

-Like most Terriers, the Airedale Terrier is of British origin.
-It is believed to have come from the Aire River Valley in Yorkshire England in the 19th Century.
+Like most terriers, the Airedale terrier is of British origin.
+It is believed to have come from the Aire River Valley in Yorkshire, England in the eighteenth century and was Kennel Club registered since 1886.
 The breed was created as a multipurpose sporting and working dog mainly to hunt rats and otters.
-It was a cross between an English Bull Terrier and the now extinct Old English Black and Tan Terrier.
-The offspring was then bred with an Otter Hound.
-Before taking the name of the British river, it was called the Working Terrier, Waterside Terrier and Bingley Terrier.
+It was a cross between an English bull terrier and the now-extinct Old English black and tan terrier.
+The offspring was then bred with an otter hound.
+Before taking the name of the British river, it was called the working terrier, Waterside terrier, and Bingley terrier.

-Airedales are the largest among British terriers, which is why they are called “King of Terriers.”
+The Airedale is the largest amongst British terriers, which is why it is called 'King of Terriers.'
 Contributing to its nickname is its robust body structure.
-They weigh between 45 and 66 pounds and stands 58 to 61 centimetres at the withers.
+It weighs between 45 and 66 pounds and stands 58–61 centimetres at the withers.

-Airedales don’t require frequent bathing and only need weekly brushing to ensure their coat is neat.
-This breed’s coat is generally low maintenance but should be trimmed a few times a year to avoid becoming unruly.
+The Airedale doesn’t require frequent bathing and only needs weekly brushing to ensure that its coat is neat.
+This breed’s coat is generally low-maintenance but should be trimmed a few times a year to avoid becoming unruly.
 However, if you’re planning to have your Airedale compete in dog shows, then you’ll need a great deal of work on that wiry coat.
 If that is the case, have it groomed by a professional groomer.

 The rest is basic grooming routines.
 Trim the nails every few weeks.
 Brush the teeth regularly for fresh breath and good oral health.
 Clean the ears using a cotton ball moistened with a mild pH-balanced cleanser to prevent infections.
-If you see signs of inflammation such as redness or a bad odour, consult a veterinarian as soon as possible.
+If you notice signs of inflammation such as redness or a bad odour, consult a veterinarian as soon as possible.

 As a working dog, the Airedale enjoys accomplishing tasks.
 Positive reinforcement works best when training this canine.
 A fun attitude and a lot of praises will yield great results.
 It can be a good family pet especially if trained appropriately.
 However, large ones with high activity level can be too difficult for younger and smaller kids.

-Start training Airedales when young or from the time you bring them home.
+Start training your Airedale when it's still young or from the time you bring it home.
 Regardless of its predisposition owing to its breed, each dog is unique.
-Early training and socialisation are the most prominent factors that will determine how Airedales will turn out growing up.
+Early training and socialisation are the most prominent factors that will determine how an Airedale will turn out growing up.

-A typical serving for an adult Airedale Terrier is 1.5 to 2.5 cups of excellent quality dry dog food per day.
+A typical serving for an adult Airedale terrier is 1.5–2.5 cups of excellent-quality dry dog food per day.
 However, this is only a guide.
 The amount of food depends on several factors such as age, size, build, activity level, and metabolism.
-A lot of info about breed nutrition can be found online but remember that your dog’s individuality also matters.
+A lot of information about breed nutrition can be found online, but remember that your dog’s individuality also matters.

-Typical calorie needs of adult Airedale Terrier per day:
+Typical calorie needs of an adult Airedale terrier per day:

 Enthusiasts of the breed stress out the importance of feeding high-protein foods.
 They recommend grain-free dry kibbles containing animal meat such as lamb, chicken, beef, and salmon.
-As active dogs, they need carbs for energy, which should come from gluten-free sources.
-Avoid simple carbs considered as fillers like wheat, corn and soy.
+As an active dog, it needs carbohydrates for energy, which should come from gluten-free sources.
+Avoid simple carbohydrates that are used as fillers like wheat, corn, and soy.

-The average lifespan of Airedales is between 11 and 14 years.
+The average lifespan of an Airedale is between eleven and fourteen years.
 This breed is generally healthy but prone to some illnesses.
-They can have allergies, cancer, Hip Dysplasia, Umbilica Hernia, Hypothyroidism, Haemorrhagic Gastroenteritis, Progressive Retinal Atrophy (PRA), and Von Willebrand's Disease.
+It can have allergies, cancer, hip dysplasia, umbilical hernia, hypothyroidism, haemorrhagic gastroenteritis, progressive retinal atrophy (PRA), and Von Willebrand disease.

 As a hunter and working dog, the Airedale has high energy and stamina.
 It needs at least two walks a day or a single walk combined with free time at a fenced yard.
 It can be a good jogging companion that never seems to get tired.

-If you don’t want to incur unexpected costs due to health issues, then it is best to get a pet insurance.
-Basic coverage will cost you £23 a month while a lifetime policy will set you back £50 a month.
-However, pet insurance costs will depend on several factors, so those above are just bare estimates.
+If you don’t want to incur unexpected costs due to health issues, then it is best to get pet insurance.
+On average, the basic coverage will cost you £23 a month whilst a lifetime policy will set you back £50 a month.

 In total, you will need around £60 - £100 a month to care for an Airedale Terrier.
 This number does not include major veterinary bills for treatments or procedures that are not covered by insurance.